What is social anxiety disorder?

 Social anxiety treatment

-It can be particularly difficult for someone with symptoms and signs of social anxiety disorder to seek help, because seeing a mental health or support professional requires them to interact with someone.
-In these circumstances, telephone or web chat counselling may be an ideal first step as it offers a degree of anonymity.
-You can chat to MensLine counsellors by either of these methods.
-Give us a call!
+While it can be difficult for someone with symptoms of social anxiety disorder to seek help because seeing a mental health or support professional requires them to interact with someone, it is essential to do so as recovery is possible with the proper treatment.

 Tips to manage anxiety

-If you need someone to talk to, you can call our MensLine Australia counsellors on 1300 78 99 78, or access free video and online counselling.
+If you need someone to talk to, you can call our MensLine Australia counsellors on 1300 78 99 78, or access free online counselling.

 References